-The ThinTube feeds the amplified sound from the hearing instrument into the ear.
-It is important that the ThinTube and the dome fit correctly into your ear.
-If the ThinTube or the dome irritates your ear in any way and prevents you from wearing your hearing instrument, please contact your hearing care professional.
-You should never attempt to modify the shape of the ThinTube yourself.
+Depending on your hearing loss you have either been fitted with the "LP", "MP", "HP" or "UP" receiver type.
+Please see page 63-65 to see your selected type.
+The receiver tube contains the wiring to the receiver which delivers the sound direct in the ear canal.
+It is important that the receiver tube and the receiver dome/RIE mould fit correctly into your ear.
+If the receiver tube or the receiver dome/RIE mould irritate your ear in any way and prevent you from wearing your hearing instrument, please contact your hearing care professional.
+You should never attempt to modify the shape of the receiver tube yourself.